ModelEarth/evaporation-kits/README.md

 ## Light Nanometres

 **Nanometres (nm)**
-Ultraviolet (UV) from 200 to 400 nm - Invisible.
-Source of skin cancer at noon Blue from 400 to 500 nm
+Ultraviolet (UV) from 200 to 400 nm - Short wavelength, Invisible.
+Source of skin cancer at noon.
+Blue from 400 to 500 nm
 Green from 500 to 600 nm
 Red from 600 to 700 nm
 Near infrared (NIR) from 700 to 800 nm
-Infrared (IR) from 800 to 1200 nm - Longer wavelength - Polarized with visible red and orange light in mornings and evenings
+Infrared (IR) from 800 to 1200 nm - Longer wavelength, Invisible.<br>- Morning and evening sun is more polarized, with scattering blocking out colors other than red and orange (the long wavelengths).

 [Polarized Light Therapy](https://www.sciencedirect.com/science/article/abs/pii/S0378512218303888) - Polarized light penetrates further into tissues.
 Sunlight exposure, especially in the morning when UV radiation is less intense, helps the body produce vitamin D. Adequate levels of vitamin D are associated with a lower risk of several cancers, including colorectal and breast cancer.
 Polarized light also has an [anti‐inflammatory effect](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7065605/).